HKUST-OCTAD-LAB/MECH3620Materials/README.md

 ## Guide

-To install the **customised** pyXDSM library (https://github.com/mdolab/pyXDSM) using Python, navigate to this repository's [pyxdsm](pyxdsm) folder from your terminal and run `pip install .` (or `pip3 install .` for Python 3 on some operating systems), which will overwrite any previous installation of pyXDSM.
+To install the **customised** pyXDSM library (https://github.com/mdolab/pyXDSM) using Python, navigate to this repository's [pyXDSM](pyXDSM) folder from your terminal and run `pip install .` (or `pip3 install .` for Python 3 on some operating systems), which will overwrite any previous installation of pyXDSM.

 ## Usage